js-factory/onejs/README.md

 An unified Javascript framework for building high performance web application.

 ## Motivation
-Onejs provide an abstract layer over a javascript library.
+Onejs provides an abstract layer over a javascript library.
 It enables developer/organization to write a vanilla javascript code and bind it with framework you choose to build your application with.
-In the process with have `react & preact` integration available.

 ##### It's hard to switch between frameworks if your performance budget does not meet with one
 Considering all top javascript library adds considerable amount of initial javascript chunk into your application bundle i.e. react size is ~30kb.
 For any larger application, switch from one framework to another is relatively complex task and requires a lot of effort and time. onejs try to solve this problem and reduce the time and effort require in switching frameworks.